Violent-Profession-Transition/MIT_6.00SC_VPT_Learn_Together/edx_2016_600_2x/README.md

 - 1827 Robert Brown
 - 1900 Louis Bachelier on movement of stock prices and option prices

+## Lecture 6

+### Class Location, Field, and Drunk
+- `Location` a place
+- `Field` a collection of {Drunk: Location} in dict, a mapping of drunks to locations, allows multiple drunks
+- `Drunk` not intended to be useful on its own, a base class to be inherited

+### Simulating a Single Walk
+- One **Walk** of `k` **steps**
+- `n` such **walks**
+- `class.__name__` is the class name assigned when creating the class. `Drunk.__name__` will be `"Drunk"`
+- Using **`random.seed`, you create a deterministic simulation rather than a stochastic simulation**.
+You should never use random.seed in a real-life situation, regardless of the seed value!**
+- In the ipython console, once you have initialized a program with random.seed, it is set to seed.
+To complete reset, you will have to **restart the kernel**
+- **`random.seed` will reset the pseudo-random sequence to the same starting point**.
+Each seed value will correspond to a sequence of generated values for a given random number generator, if you provide the same seed twice, you get the same sequence of numbers twice
+- We can plot the **distance of how far they have gone, or get the location of each walk's end**
+- On average, every four steps, the ColdDrunk moves down once and up once.
+After the four steps, the ColdDrunk is now 0.2 steps lower than before.
+So on average, ColdDrunk will move down about 0.2 steps for every 4 steps he takes, PolarBearDrunk will move down about 1 step for every 4 steps

 ## Lecture 12

 ### Machine Learning